The History Around UsOctober 22, 2016 2:13 pm

 When I got home, I googled ‘1890s house in Austin Texas’.
 There it was.
 I had not recognized it.
 The Texas Governor’s Mansion is very different now, hidden behind high walls and fences and trees, with extensions and additions tacked onto it as it grew into a true mansion.
 The old photo that the search had found showed only a large square house with an oversized portico standing forlorn in its large yard.
 But it was unmistakably the same house that I saw.

 It’s remarkable that these imprints of history persist, that they’re out there ready to be discovered.
-I’m amazed that acupuncture has brought me the level of awareness to see them.
-They’re unexplainable, but they are undeniable, especially when you so vividly experience them.
+The acupuncture had brought the level of relaxation and awareness needed to see them.
+They’re unexplainable, but they are undeniable, especially when so vividly experienced.

 Each Time I Cast My BallotOctober 12, 2016 5:19 pm